Modal Testing Using the CoCo-90X

 After the poles are identified and selected, the mode shapes associated with each of these poles can be identified.

 The Modal Assurance Criterion (MAC) helps in validating the measurements.
 The Auto-MAC matrix shows that the modes are uniquely identified.
-The matrix has high diagonal elements which shows that the modes are only orthogonal to itself.
+The matrix has high diagonal elements which shows that the mode shapes are orthogonal to each other.

 Finally, the animation tab helps in the visualization of different mode shapes.
 The various new features (such as node lines, smoothing etc.) assist in improving the animation of the different shapes.